GiulioMa/Statistical-Significance-In-Portfolio-Management/README.md

     ```
     jupyter notebook
     ```
-4. Open the notebook and run the cells to follow along.
+4. Open the notebook and run the cells to explore the content.

 ## Contributing
-Feel free to fork the repository and submit pull requests for any improvements or additions you propose.
+Contributions are welcome!
+Feel free to fork the repository and submit pull requests for enhancements or additional features.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.